Form Elements

 'Units',

-Not always the values of the columns can coincide with what needs to be displayed in the headers, for this you can write using the keys:
+In some cases, the values of the columns may differ from what needs to be displayed in the headers.
+You can address this by specifying keys for the columns:

 Matrix::make('options')